 - Prepare for a breakdown.
 It may sound daunting to be ready for the worst-case scenario, but a little extra preparation can help you deal with any breakdown.
 Just make sure you have a roadside assistance option in case of an emergency.
 Endurance vehicle service contracts can help offset the cost of costly repairs, and they also include 24/7 roadside assistance, help with trip interruption, and rental car coverage if you qualify.
 If you’re stuck and broken down, you can reach out to the online concierge who will help you get the assistance you need to get back on the road.

 We’re working hard to keep America on the road and offer peace of mind amidst COVID-19.
 If you’re a current customer and facing financial hardship, we have relief options available.
 Simply contact us to learn how we’re keeping your vehicle protection plan active at this uncertain time.

 If you don’t have auto protection from Endurance, now is the time to prepare for the unexpected.
-We have limited time relief plans available, and you can request a no-obligation quote or call 1-866-918-1438 to hear about minimal down payments and deferred payment options.
+We have limited time relief plans available, and you can request a no-obligation quote or call 1-866-918-1438 to hear about minimal down payments.
 When it comes to car maintenance, there’s a lot to think about and we’re here to help.

 Your car can be an excellent expression of who you are and what is important to you.
 This is especially true if you care about things like performance, speed, and..

 Advantages and Disadvantages of Aftermarket Car Warranties